davidearl/jcomma/README.md

 (#hcomprising)
 ### Field concatenated from

 Concatenate several columns, interleaved with verbatim separators, to make one output field, before applying any options.
 For example, some banks provide several fields which one might usefully put into a single Description field.
-You would almost always need at least one column.
+You would almost always need at least one column. (`"comprising": [{"item": "column", "column": "A", ...}, ...]` [in the spec](#hspec)

 Where there is more than one input row ([rowCount](#hrowcount) is greater than 1), you'll need to say from which of those rows the CSV cell is obtained (this also allows you to concatenate several values vertically from the same column), by giving the row offset (0 for the first row, 1 for the second in each group of rows, and  so on).

+You can also include verbatim text, for example to parenthesis a second column. (`"comprising": [{"item": "text", "text": "whatever text"}, ...]` [in the spec](#hspec)).

+You can also include another field as a source for this field.
+However, it must be a field defined earlier in the record: fields are computed in order, so later fields are not available at this point. (`"comprising": [{"item": "field", "field": "name", ...}, ...]` [in the spec](#hspec)).

+For fields and columns, check boxes are available to append comma (`"appendComma": true` [in the spec](#hspec)), space (`"appendSpace": true` [in the spec](#hspec)) or both.
+This is jsut a shortcut for including these as verbatim text.

-Click + to include a new column or text, X to remove one, and drag &#x2195; to change the order
+Click + to include a new column, field or text, X to remove one, and drag &#x2195; to change the order

 (#hoptions)
 ### Field options